CQX96/CQX96-Linux/Documentation/RCU/rcu_dereference.rst

 		-	Before mod_timer() time for a timer handler.

-		There are many other possibilities involving the Linux kernel's wide array of primitives that cause code to be invoked at a later time.
+		There are many other possibilities involving the CQX96 kernel's wide array of primitives that cause code to be invoked at a later time.